 “Yeah, that’d be back that way.
 Go up to the crossroads and turn left, all the way down.”

 I thanked the men and darted back to the car near hysterics.
 I knew we wouldn’t find the bayou, and I was disappointed.
 I felt guilty for dragging Alana around for two hours.
 And I could only imagine how far off track we’d gotten.

 “So, we should be three hours from Birmingham right now?” she asked.

 Five hours.
 We’d been five hours away when we were in New Orleans, and we were still five hours away.
 We wouldn’t be back in town until ten thirty.

 I spent the ride back alternating between apologizing and laughing to the point of tears.
 I called Judson to try to explain.
 He seemed amused at our inability to follow his directions and said he’d see us in five hours.

 Would I have loved to see a bayou?
 Definitely.
 But I was equally thrilled at having found my deep southern town right there on the dusty crossroads by Mama’s Cafe in Bogue Chitto, Mississippi.

 *Disclaimer: I am aware that Bayou St. John is considered the lifeblood of New Orleans, being the reason the town was built in the first place.
 It was once the bayou of my dreams, a great water source, and is now a preserved historic location.
-But I do know that the bayous of CCR fame do exist somewhere.
+But I do know that the bayous of CCR fame and Cajun history do exist somewhere.